Eleni Gabre-Madhin

-Eleni Zaude Gabre-Madhin (born 12 July 1964) is an Ethiopian-born Swiss economist, and former chief executive officer of the Ethiopia Commodity Exchange (ECX).
-She has had many years of experience working on agricultural markets – particularly in Sub-Saharan Africa – and has held senior positions in the World Bank, the International Food Policy Research Institute (Washington), and United Nations (Geneva).
+Eleni Zaude Gabre-Madhin is an Ethiopian economist, and former chief executive officer of the Ethiopia Commodity Exchange (ECX).
+She has had many years of experience working on agricultural markets – particularly in Sub-Saharan Africa – and has held senior positions in the World Bank, the International Food Policy Research Institute (Washington, D.C.), and United Nations (Geneva and New York City).

-Eleni Gebremedhn
+Early life

-Eleni was born in Addis Ababa, Ethiopian Empire on 12 July 1964.
-She grew up in four different African countries including Kenya, Tanzania and South Africa.
-She speaks fluent Swahili, English, Amharic and French.
-She graduated from Rift Valley Academy in Kenya with the highest of honours.
-She has a PhD in Applied Economics from Stanford University, master's degrees from Michigan State University and bachelor's in economics from Cornell University.
+Eleni was born in Addis Ababa, Ethiopia.
+Her upbringing was diverse, growing up in New York City, Rwanda, and Kenya.
+She speaks fluent English, Amharic, French, and Swahili.
+She graduated high school from Rift Valley Academy in Kenya with the highest of honors.
+She earned a PhD in Applied Economics from Stanford University, a Masters in Agricultural Economics from Michigan State University and a Bachelors in Economics from Cornell University.
 Eleni was selected as "Ethiopian Person of the Year" for the 2002 ET calendar year (2009/2010 Gregorian) by the Ethiopian newspaper Jimma Times.